The GTX 1050 sets the bar for budget video card performance.

 Yes, for most gamers on a budget, the GTX 1050 is the right choice.
 If you have $100 burning a hole in your pocket, and you want to upgrade an existing pre-built rig, or work a modest GPU into a compact build, the GTX 1050 presents a better value than AMD’s RX 460 at the same price point.
 Even with the RX 460 dropping to $100 or less, the GTX 1050 still holds and edge, and at $140, our RX 460 review unit is priced with the entry level GTX 1050 Tis, which beat it out handily.

 The GTX 1050 Ti isn’t as clear cut.
 The performance per dollar closely matches the RX 470, but as premium features and overclocking are added, so does the price.
 The Gigabyte G1 Gaming card, our favorite from the bunch, retails for $170.
-The Sapphire Radeon RX 470 carries a lot of the same features, with better connectivity, increased performance, and is currently available for just $190.
+The Sapphire Radeon RX 470 carries a lot of the same features, with better connectivity, increased performance, and is was available for just $190 — until shortages caused the price to skyrocket.
 The more basic GTX 1050 Ti from MSI still has a slight overclock, but doesn’t require extra power, and sits at just $140.
 The value there is better, but it’s still not a clear victory for either side.

 So which card should you buy?
 If you’re gaming at 1080p and need a simple, easy-to-install upgrade, the GTX 1050 is a good entry point.
 The basic $109 versions perform well for their price, defeating the AMD Radeon RX 460 in most situations.
-If you’re looking to spend more than that, the GTX 1050 Ti is not a bad option — but, we think that if you’re looking at something around $150, you’re better off saving another $50 for a GTX 1060 or AMD Radeon RX 480.
-They’re clearly much, much faster, and the price gap is less than the cost of a full-price game.
+If you’re looking to spend more than that, the GTX 1050 Ti is not a bad option — but, we think that if you’re looking at something around $150, you’re better off saving another $50 for a GTX 1060 or RX 570 — if you can find one close to its MSRP of $200.
+These cards are clearly much, much faster than the GTX 1050 or 1050 Ti and the price gap is less than the cost of a full-price game.